-GHG emissions associated with the production of fuels and energy purchased and consumed by PMI (category 3), are calculated using the UK's Department for Business, Energy & Industrial Strategy (BEIS) emissions factors3 and scope 1 & 2 activity data.
+GHG emissions associated with the production of fuels and energy purchased and consumed by PMI (category 3), are calculated using the UK's Department for Business, Energy & Industrial Strategy (BEIS) emissions factors5 and scope 1 & 2 activity data.

 The upstream transport and distribution of goods (category 4) includes emissions from all purchased inbound and outbound logistics, transport between PMI facilities, and warehousing.
-Air and ocean transport emissions are mostly calculated by the carriers, based on their own consumption and itinerary data.
-Road and mixed transport emissions are calculated based on the volume of goods transported and the travelled distance where possible.
+Some of these emissions are calculated by carriers based on their own consumption and itinerary data, while others are calculated based on the volume of goods transported and the travelled distance where possible.
 When no other information is available, environmental extended input-output (EEIO) analysis is used, and GHG emissions factors that convert spend into GHG emissions.